MCP Server

 Browse unified filters.
 Filters are saved filter configurations that can be applied to data sources and widget configs to narrow down displayed data.
 Use action to choose the operation:

-• list — paginated list of team filters, filterable by name and channel
+• list — cursor-paginated list of team filters, filterable by name and channel (pass cursor from page.cursor for next page)

 • show — full filter details with options and values